lmfit/asteval/doc/installation.rst

 standard library.
 Asteval will make use of the `numpy`_ module if available.
 The test suite requires the `pytest` module.

+The latest stable version of asteval is |release|.

-Version 0.9.19 supports and is tested with Python 3.6 through 3.8.
-Support for Python 3.5 was not deliberately broken, but testing for this version has now stopped, and development going forward will assume Python3.6+.
+Version 0.9.20 supports and is tested with Python 3.6 through 3.9.
+Support for Python 3.5 has not been deliberately broken, but testing for this version has now stopped, and development going forward will assume Python3.6+.
+There is no expectation of dropping support for Python 3.6 before its end of life.

-This version also includes changes to work with Python 3.9beta, and all tests pass locally.
-Python 3.9 is not yet tested automatically, and some issues may arise with this version.
+Version 0.9.19 supported and was tested with Python 3.5 through 3.8, and had provisional but incomplete support for 3.9.

 Version 0.9.18 supported and was tested with Python 3.5 through 3.8.
+This was the last version to support Python 3.5.

 Version 0.9.17 was the last version to support Python 2.7.